SDBurt/sdburt/README.md

 💬 About me:

 My name is Sean (he/him) and I am a B.SE graduate from The University of Victoria.
-I enjoy working on web development and data science projects.
+I enjoy working on web development, data science, and machine learning projects.
 Some of my current projects / learning paths are:

 - [Unreal Engine 5 C++ Multiplayer Shooter](https://www.udemy.com/course/unreal-engine-5-cpp-multiplayer-shooter)
 - [Statistics for Data Science and Business Analysis](https://www.udemy.com/course/statistics-for-data-science-and-business-analysis/)